bobheadxi/bobheadxi.github.io/content/_posts/2021-10-8-mirroring-github-permissions-at-scale.md

 To mitigate outdated caches, a flag to the provider interface was added to allow partial cache invalidation along the path of a sync (important because you don't want every single team and organization queued for a sync all at once) and tying it into the various ways of triggering a sync (notably webhook receivers and the API).

-The approach was promising, and a feature-flagged user-centric sync backed by a Redis cache was implemented in [sourcegraph#23978 authz/github: user-centric perms sync from team/org perms caches](https://github.com/sourcegraph/sourcegraph/pull/23978).
+The approach was promising, and a feature-flagged[^flagged] user-centric sync backed by a Redis cache was implemented in [sourcegraph#23978 authz/github: user-centric perms sync from team/org perms caches](https://github.com/sourcegraph/sourcegraph/pull/23978).

-Well, admittedly, it was only feature-flagged to off by default [in a follow-up PR](https://github.com/sourcegraph/sourcegraph/pull/24318) when I realised this required additional authentication scopes we do not request by default against the GitHub API (in order to query organizations and teams).
+[^flagged]: Well, admittedly, it was only feature-flagged to off by default [in a follow-up PR](https://github.com/sourcegraph/sourcegraph/pull/24318) when I realised this required additional authentication scopes we do not request by default against the GitHub API (in order to query organizations and teams).

 ## Two-way sync